ofir29200/PzC-A-C-P/README.md

 # PlayzCraft Admin Commands
-This is the plugin i use on PlayzCraft, if you want me to create a custom one for you, please email me at ofir@ofir29200.rf.gd
+This is the plugin i used on My PlayzCraft Network
 =================================================================
 info about the plugin:
-Minecraft version: 1.9
+Minecraft version: 1.9 (1.18 coming soon)
-software used: eclipse
+software used: eclipse (now using IntelliJ IDEA Community Edition)
 =================================================================